-Sounds emanating from resonant objects such as rooms, plates and string instruments are composed of modes (standing waves) vibrating at different frequencies each with its unique decay rate.
-Modal synthesis aims to reconstruct sounds by estimating these mode parameters and efficiently synthesizing complex exponentials using parallel biquad filters.
+Sounds emanating from resonant objects such as rooms, plates and string instruments are composed of modes (standing waves) vibrating at different frequencies, each with its unique decay rate.
+Modal synthesis aims to reconstruct sounds by estimating these mode parameters and efficiently synthesizing modes using parallel biquad filters.

 We have measured and modeled carillon bells at Stanford's Hoover Tower using modal synthesis.
 Our 'computer carillon' can ring at different dynamic levels using a parameterized clapper-bell interaction function.
 Sound examples are available here.

-The mathematical details of some high resolution frequency estimation algorithms such as MUSIC (Multiple Signal Classification) and ESPRIT (Estimation of Signal Parameters via Rotational Invariance Techniques) are analyzed and extended in this project.
-In particular, a more efficient MUSIC algorithm is proposed - FAST MUSIC, which is numerically more stable for detecting beating partials in approximately periodic signals.
+A more efficient MUSIC (MUltiple Signal Classification) algorithm is proposed - FAST MUSIC, which is numerically more stable and suited for detecting close-frequency beating partials in approximately periodic signals.
 Some possible applications of these techniques in music research include modeling instruments such as pianos and bells where close frequency beating is often observed.

 The Extended Kalman Filter is used to track fundamental frequency, amplitude and instantaneous phase of monophonic audio signals.
-This method is an addition to the extensive pre-existing literature available on pitch detection.
-It has certain advantages, such as a unique pitch value for each sample of data, unlike most block-based methods like cepstrum or YIN estimator, and is robust to the presence of a large amount of observation noise.
+It has certain advantages, such as a unique pitch value for each sample of data, unlike most block-based methods like the CREPE or YIN estimator, and is robust to the presence of a large amount of observation noise.
 However, it has certain drawbacks such as poor transient performance and slow detection of rapid pitch changes.
-These drawbacks have been addressed in an extended journal paper published in JAES.
+These drawbacks have been addressed in an extended journal paper.
 Performance on vocal singing excerpts can be found here.